opencog/atomspace/opencog/haskell/README.md

 AtomSpace a = ReaderT { runReaderT :: AtomSpaceRef -> IO a }
 ```

-The interpretation of runReaderT in this case is:  "given an atomspace in memory, it reduces to performing IO actions with a result of type a"
+The interpretation of runReaderT in this case is:  "given an atomspace in
+memory, it reduces to performing IO actions with a result of type a"

-Because of the use of the monad IO, we can lift IO actions inside de monad AtomSpace, through the use of liftIO.
+Because of the use of the monad IO, we can lift IO actions inside the
+monad AtomSpace, through the use of liftIO.
 For example:

 ```haskell
 import OpenCog.AtomSpace.Api